 - CBD works as an excellent painkiller and works well in treating anxiety issues

 - Cannabis oil, when applied topically, has been proven to heal sunburn overnight

 How Do I Receive a Prescription for Medical Marijuana on the East Coast of Florida?

 With new legislation in Florida, many previous restrictions and regulations have been lessened, which is great news to millions of patients across the state!
 The 90 day waiting period has been removed, among many other changes beneficial to patients.
 For a full list of legal changes, click here.

-Here’s how to get medical cannabis in Tampa, FL:
+Here’s how to get medical cannabis in Stuart or Jupiter, FL: